plsuwu/plsuwu/src/docs/writeups/mr_robot.md

     /#...
 ```

-Generally speaking, the root directory doesn't contain anything interesting.
+The root directory on this box doesn't contain anything interesting.

 Instead, we can turn to our `gobuster` scan, where we see a `robots.txt` and directories for a Wordpress CMS backend.
-The `robots.txt` gives us the filepath for our first flag (`http://10.10.190.225/key-1-of-3.txt`), and a filepath for `fsocity.dic`; which is a long list of words.
+The `robots.txt` gives us the filepath for our first flag
+(`http://10.10.190.225/key-1-of-3.txt`), and a filepath for `fsocity.dic`; which is a long list of words.
 This turns out to be a list we can use to use to enumerate logins.

 On `/wp-login.php`, we are able to check existing users through the "Lost your password?" link - entering an incorrect username will inform us that the username is incorrect.
 turning back to our `fsocity.dic`, i noted that there were a lot of duplicate entries; if i wanted to use this list to perform enumeration, it would make it much quicker to cut this down to unique entries only.